 In the first year of implementation during Fiscal Year 2013, People Assisting the Homeless (PATH) operated the activity as a pilot program.
 The 16 subsidies utilized by PATH serve homeless individuals in a development called Connections Housing.
 Connections Housing is an integrated service and residential community whose primary goal is to help homeless persons living on the neighborhood streets to rebuild their lives and secure and retain permanent housing.
 Virtually every resource a person needs to break the cycle of homelessness is available without ever leaving the building.
 Along with the 16 short-term SRO units designated to the program, Connections Housing includes 73 permanent supportive project-based housing units, two manager units, and 134 interim housing beds.
 The complex contains the PATH Depot, a one-stop service center offering services such as case management, a life skills unit, women's empowerment program, legal services, and personal care services.
 The Downtown Family Health Center is also a part of the project, offering comprehensive medical and mental health care services.
 The project was the first of its kind in San Diego and was designed to serve the specific needs of the downtown area.
-In Fiscal Year 2022, 13 participants relocated to permanent housing after stabilizing in the transitional units at Connections Housing.

-In Fiscal Year 2014, SDHC partnered with Episcopal Community Services (ECS) and Serving Seniors to serve homeless clientele in the City of San Diego.
-The Uptown Save Haven (UTSH) program operated by ECS is a transitional housing program working with the locally funded Full Service Partnership (FSP) providers to assist persons experiencing homelessness with psychiatric disabilities in an effort to access permanent housing and connect participants with resources to address physical and mental health challenges.
+In Fiscal Year 2014, SDHC partnered with Episcopal Community Services (ECS) and Serving Seniors to serve persons experiencing homelessness in the City of San Diego.
+The Uptown Safe Haven (UTSH) program operated by ECS is a transitional housing program working with the locally funded Full Service Partnership (FSP) providers to assist persons experiencing homelessness with psychiatric disabilities in an effort to access permanent housing and connect participants with resources to address physical and mental health challenges.
 UTSH targets the persons experiencing chronic homelessness, persons with severe mental illness, persons combating substance abuse and/or HIV/AIDS, and persons who are destitute and disabled.
 The FSP provider staff informs individuals about the opportunity to reside at UTSH while working on securing permanent housing.
 UTSH staff is assigned to a resident for one-on-one weekly meetings and the provision of onsite support services.
 UTSH primarily tracks three outcomes as residents leave the program: The transition to permanent housing, the ability to acquire/retain an income, and the ability to acquire/maintain sufficient life skills to improve greater self-sufficiency.
-During the fiscal year, 20 residents participated in the UTSH program, and 9 exited UTSH with the following outcomes: